christheblog/genetic-algorithm-oz/README.md

 ## A simple "Hello World" example

-Here is a small example of what it would take to implement a small GA trying to guess a String (Capitalized and no spaces).
+Here is a complete small example of what it would take to implement a small GA trying to guess a String (Capitalized and no spaces).

 ```oz
 functor